notofonts/noto-docs/src/miniarticles/NotoSansMeroitic.md

 # Noto Sans Meroitic

-Noto Sans Meroitic is a sanserif design intended for general use for the Meroitic Hieroglyphs script and for Meroitic Cursive.
+Noto Sans Meroitic is a sanserif design for texts in the historical Meroitic Hieroglyphs and Cursive scripts.

-It contains 133 glyphs and 2 OpenType features, and supports 129 characters from the Unicode blocks: Meroitic Hieroglyphs, Meroitic Cursive.
+Noto Sans Meroitic has multiple weights, contains 133 glyphs, 2 OpenType features, and supports 129 characters from 2 Unicode blocks: Meroitic Hieroglyphs, Meroitic Cursive.

 ## Supported writing systems